How to Deal with Postpartum Depression and Still Be A Rockstar

-Enjoying a few minutes outside to bask in sunlight and fresh air can help improve your mood.
-Don’t worry too much about looking like a mess – don something comfy, wear your hair in a bun and you’re ready to go.
+Enjoying a few minutes outside to bask in the sunlight and fresh air can help improve your mood.
+Don’t worry too much about looking like a mess – do something comfy, wear your hair in a bun and you’re ready to go.
 You can even make this a bonding time with your baby if you want to.

 - Pamper yourself

 To combat postpartum depression, it’s very important that you are able to take some “me-time” for self-indulgence.
-This can be something as simple as a bubble bath, a trip to the spa, or just catching up on your reading or favorite TV show.
+This can be something as simple as a bubble bath, a trip to the spa, or just catching up on your reading or favourite TV show.
 Use this time to decompress and regain your sense of self.

 - Make exercise a part of your routine

 Studies have shown that exercise can help combat postpartum depression, as it releases hormones that can relieve stress and restore psychological balance.
 In addition, it helps you build strength and energy, promotes better sleep (even though you get less of it!), all of which can help you gain a better outlook in life.